|Year:||3rd at Campbell|

 Awuruonye tallied a school record for most yards from tackles for loss (83) and picked up the second most tackles for loss (14.0) and sacks (7.0) in a single season despite only playing in eight games.
 The redshirt sophomore led the PFL in tackle for loss and stops by a defensive lineman, while ranking eighth in sacks in conference games.

-Adams came to CU after serving in the same capacity at nearby Fayetteville State University, his alma mater, for the last five seasons.
+Adams came to CU after serving in the same capacity at nearby Fayetteville State University, his alma mater, for five seasons.

 Under his direction, the FSU defensive line has routinely become one of the top units in the CIAA.
 During his first season with the Broncos, FSU defensive linemen accounted for 11.5 sacks and the Broncos' defense allowed only 885 yards rushing in 10 games.